Estrax/Lambda-School-Day-115-Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

    Otherwise, do the binary search between `L` and `R = m`.
 6. When `L` is no longer strictly smaller than `R`, return `L`. `L` is the lowest floor we can be sure that the egg will crash if we drop it from.

+---

+Another approach: **binsearch on a result**.
+Especially useful when we have an infinite number of floors.
+Also **O(log n)**.

+1. We start with the floors `L = 0` and `R = 1` and check the result of dropping an egg from the floor `R`.
+2. If the egg doesn't crash, then make the value of `R` the double of what was it in the previous step, then repeat the drop test.
+3. If the egg crashes, dropped from the given floor, then do `binsearch`, or more precisely, the `lower bound` on L and R, as described above.
+4. The algorithm returns the number of the lowest floor we can be sure that the egg will crash if we drop it from.